datacorner/pyBPPIBridge/README.md

 * [Blue Prism repository (Can gather all the session logs for a specified process)](https://github.com/datacorner/pyBPPIBridge/wiki/Blue-Prism)
 * [SAP Read Table via SAP RFC](https://github.com/datacorner/pyBPPIBridge/wiki/SAP-RFC-Table)

-This bridge reads the data from the Datasource and upload them into the BPPI Repository.
+This BPPI Data Bridge reads the data from the Datasource and upload them into the BPPI Repository.
 Inside BPPI it's also possible to configure a TODO to automate some transformations and load the data into a BPPI Project (The program can execute thess To Do automatically).
 To make this bridge usable the user must configure a Data Source in the BPPI Repository, and get a token.

-Note: BPPI is the solution provided by Blue Prism for Process and Task Mining (ABBYY Timeline OEM).
+*Note: BPPI (Blue Prism Process Intelligence) is the solution provided by Blue Prism for Process and Task Mining (ABBYY Timeline OEM)*

 [Look at the wiki for more informations](https://github.com/datacorner/pyBPPIBridge/wiki)